jamiealter25/obsidian/Python.md

 	- `age = 25` --> Whole numbers  # int (short for integer)
 	- `price = 10.25`--> Decimal numbers  # float (short for floating-point number)
 	- `is_active = True`-->True or False values  # bool (short for boolean)
+- Don't forget quotes `" "` on strings.

 ### Module 3 - Operators
 - operators are basically the signs that you use to do math